Cosmic-Innovative/vertstack/README.md

 ## Internationalization

 The VERT Stack Template comes with built-in internationalization support using react-i18next.
-This allows for easy localization of your application to multiple languages.
+It supports multiple languages, dynamic language switching, and SEO optimization for multilingual content.

 ### Key Features